Daniel Mkandawire: Biography

 Mkandawire competed at the 1972 Summer Olympics in Munich, Germany, representing Malawi in one men's athletics event.
 He is one of the first Malawian competitors to compete at an Olympic Games as the nation had made their debut at these Summer Games.
-Before the 1972 Summer Games, he set a Malawian national record for the triple jump with a distance of 14.30 metres set in 1970 at a competition held in Blantyre.
+Before the 1972 Summer Games, he set a Malawian national record for the triple jump with a distance of 14.30 m in Blantyre on 7 May 1970.

 Mkandawire competed in the qualifying stage of the men's high jump on 9 September against 17 other competitors in his group.
 There, he cleared his first attempt of 1.90 metres on his first attempt but would fail all of his subsequent attempts at 2.00 metres.
 He was credited with the height of his first distance and would place equal 36th out of all of the competitors that competed, not advancing to the finals of the event.
 In the same year, he set a new personal best in the high jump with a height of 2.00 metres.